jlengstorf/lengstorf.com/content/drafts/two-years-in-airbnbs.md

 Marisa, however, had just switched industries when we left.
 She realized that most of what she'd been doing in her role as a human resources director crossed over with user experience, and she was _way_ more interested in working in user experience.

 When we started traveling, she was trying to _build_ her network. **It's not impossible to create a network while traveling — she pulled it off — but it _is_ way more difficult.** There were a few tough months where she didn't have anything in her pipeline and wasn't sure where her next contract would come from.
 There were times she felt hopeless because no one was responding to her cold emails.
 There were a crying jags in the bathtub.
-And since we were in Japan or wherever, she couldn't just roll down the street to a business meetup and use her trademark combination of giant sexy brain + irresistible curly cuteness to win people over in-person.
+And since we were in Vietnam or wherever, she couldn't just roll down the street to a business meetup and use her trademark combination of giant sexy brain + irresistible curly cuteness to win clients over in person.

+{{% caption src="/images/marisa-barcelona.jpg"
+            paddingBottomPercent="72"
+            align="right"
+            alt="Marisa Morby in Barcelona" %}}
+  Could _you_ resist this much charm?
+{{% /caption %}}

 So if you aren't already established with a network, **spend time building your network first**: go to meetups, attend conferences, meet people, and create a solid pipeline.
 It may take a year, but when you're in Thailand and your current contract ends, a network means the difference between dropping a few lines to let people convince you why you should work with them, and trying to decide exactly how close you're willing to get to broke before you pull the rip-cord and head home.